ALLEA 25th Anniversary

 What role can European academies play to provide a bridge between production and diffusion of knowledge to and with Society?
 How can they contribute their share to the anchoring of the underlying values of the Enlightenment upon which scientific progress is based?

-The ALLEA General Assembly is the annual meeting of ALLEA Member Academies.
-It convenes Academies of Sciences and Humanities from 40 countries across the Council of Europe region.
-The General Assembly programme consists of various parts: scientific symposia, the award ceremony of the All European Academies Madame de Staël Prize for Cultural Values, as well as the annual business meeting.
+The ALLEA General Assembly convenes academies of sciences and humanities from 40 countries across the Council of Europe region.
+The General Assembly programme consists of various parts: the annual business meeting, the award ceremony of the All European Academies Madame de Staël Prize for Cultural Values, as well as a scientific symposium.
+The 2019 ALLEA General Assembly will mark the 25th Anniversary of the inception of ALLEA and will be hosted by the Swiss Academies of Arts and Sciences at the Congress Centre Kursaal in Bern.

 ALLEA, the European Federation of Academies of Sciences and Humanities, was founded in 1994 and currently brings together almost 60 Academies in more than 40 countries from the Council of Europe region.
 Member Academies operate as learned societies, think tanks and research performing organisations.
 They are self- governing communities of leaders of scholarly enquiry across all fields of the natural sciences, the social sciences and the humanities.
 ALLEA therefore provides access to an unparalleled human resource of intellectual excellence, experience and expertise.